 Is Gymworks Occupational Therapy right for my child?

 We work with children who have a range of developmental coordination difficulties affecting their fine/gross motor skills and functional skills such as eating and dressing; plus those with motor dyspraxia, handwriting problems, processing challenges and attention difficulties.
 If your child is struggling with activities that other children seem to do naturally, you should arrange an appointment for a detailed assessment of your child’s needs.
-Our occupational therapy programme is clinic-based; we don’t offer regular home-based therapy, but we do occasionally work with children in their school if we believe this would be beneficial.
+Our occupational therapy programme is clinic-based; we don’t offer regular home-based therapy, but can perform home visits.
+We do occasionally work with children in their school if we believe this would be beneficial.

 Do I need to have my child assessed before starting occupational therapy?